Roadside Environmental Management

 Embedding roadside environmental management within IP&R has the benefit of streamlining the process by linking it with existing planning, reporting and asset management processes.
 Resources and tools are included to assist councils in the process.
 Grants were available for councils to be part of the statewide pilot program to trial the framework concepts to improve the management and long-term environmental value of their roadside reserve assets.

-This presentation provides an overview of the CREMF.
+This presentation below provides an overview of the CREMF.

 Grants to councils

-Projects are currently underway and will be completed by 28 February 2019.
+Projects are under way and will be completed by 28 February 2019.

 Resources for grant projects